Hazardous Waste Disposal

 These retails will accept paints, stains, and varnishes.
 Material must be delivered in its original container, with the label legible.
 Aerosols will not be accepted.
 Dried paint will not be accepted, and can be placed in the regular trash.

-Most batteries, including regular houshold AA, AAA, C, and, D batteries, are considered hazardous waste and cannot be placed in the trash.
+Most batteries, including regular household AA, AAA, C, and, D batteries, are considered hazardous waste and cannot be placed in the trash.
 Batteries can be taken to any Household Hazardous Waste Roundup event or S.A.F.E.
 Collection Center.

 Pharmaceuticals (medications, vitamins, etc.) and sharps (hypodermic needles) disposal containers can be taken to any Household Hazardous Waste Roundup.